Blenheim Palace: Architect

 The architect selected for the ambitious project was a controversial one.
 The Duchess was known to favour Sir Christopher Wren, famous for St Paul's Cathedral and many other national buildings.
 The Duke however, following a chance meeting at a playhouse, is said to have commissioned Sir John Vanbrugh there and then.
 Vanbrugh, a popular dramatist, was an untrained architect, who usually worked in conjunction with the trained and practical Nicholas Hawksmoor.
 The duo had recently completed the first stages of the Baroque Castle Howard.
 This huge Yorkshire mansion was one of England's first houses in the flamboyant European Baroque style.
 The success of Castle Howard led Marlborough to commission something similar at Woodstock.

 Blenheim, however, was not to provide Vanbrugh with the architectural plaudits he imagined it would.
 The fight over funding led to accusations of extravagance and impracticality of design, many of these charges levelled by the Whig factions in power.
 He found no defender in the Duchess of Marlborough.
 Having been foiled in her wish to employ Wren, she levelled criticism at Vanbrugh on every level, from design to taste.
 In part their problems arose from what was demanded of the architect.
 The nation (which was then assumed, by both architect and owners, to be paying the bills) wanted a monument, but the Duchess wanted not only a fitting tribute to her husband but also a comfortable home, two requirements that were not compatible in 18th-century architecture.
 Finally, in the early days of the building the Duke was frequently away on his military campaigns, and it was left to the Duchess to negotiate with Vanbrugh.
 More aware than her husband of the precarious state of the financial aid they were receiving, she criticised Vanbrugh's grandiose ideas for their extravagance.

 Following their final altercation, Vanbrugh was banned from the site.
-In 1719, whilst the Duchess was away, Vanbrugh viewed the palace in secret.
+In 1719, whilst the Duchess was away, Vanbrugh viewed the house in secret.
 However, when Vanbrugh's wife visited the completed Blenheim as a member of the viewing public in 1725, the Duchess refused to allow her even to enter the park.

 Vanbrugh's severe massed Baroque used at Blenheim never truly caught the public imagination, and was quickly superseded by the revival of the Palladian style.
 Vanbrugh's reputation was irreparably damaged, and he received no further truly great public commissions.
 For his final design, Seaton Delaval Hall in Northumberland, which was hailed as his masterpiece, he used a refined version of the Baroque employed at Blenheim.
 He died shortly before its completion.